prebid/prebid-server-java/docs/developers/functional-tests.md

 1. Build the project using Maven:

-`mvn clean -B package -DskipUnitTests=true -f extra/pom.xml`
+`mvn clean -B package -f extra/pom.xml`

 2. Build the image:

 2.1 Build image without modules:

-`mvn docker:build protobuf:compile -f pom.xml`
+`mvn docker:build -f pom.xml`

 2.2 Build image with modules:

-`mvn docker:build protobuf:compile -f pom.xml -DdockerfileName=Dockerfile-modules`
+`mvn docker:build -f pom.xml -DdockerfileName=Dockerfile-modules`

 **Note:** Don't forget to rebuild the image for manual test start after making changes in the dev code.

-## Running Integration Tests
+## Running Functional Tests

-You have two options for running integration tests:
+You have two options for running functional tests:

 1. Use `mvn verify` to include all previous steps (including Java tests and modular tests) because Groovy runs in the `failsafe:integration-test` phase.
 2. For functional tests only, use a more granular command:

-`mvn -B verify -DskipUnitTests=true -DskipFunctionalModularTests=true`
+`mvn -B verify -DskipModuleFunctionalTests=true`

-## Running Modular Tests
+## Running Module Functional Tests

 You have two options for running modular tests: